skeeto/.emacs.d/README.md

 ## Features

-I keep my Emacs configuration light.
-Almost everything is either written by me or is something I use regularly.
-I generally spend somewhere between 35-80 hours a week in front of Emacs, so this configuration has been carefully pieced together and every line is important.
+I try to keep my Emacs configuration tight and tidy.
+I generally spend somewhere between 30-60 hours a week in front of Emacs, so this configuration has been carefully pieced together and every line is important.

 ### The Little Things

-Here's a list of some small features added by `init.el` or `my-funcs.el`.
+Here's a list of some small features added by `init.el` or `extras.el`.

 * <kbd>M-<up></kbd> -- Move the current line up.
 * <kbd>M-<down></kbd> -- Move the current line down.